iacmbd41/IAC-Frontend-Project-v2/README.md

 # Getting Started with Create React App
+#Author : Md.
+Harun or Rashid
+# 03-07-2023

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/open-shop).

 ## Available Scripts